Pedestrian, 59, dies after being hit by car at Ang Mo Kio

 @asiaone An accident on Monday (Jan 19) night, involving a car and a male pedestrian at the junction of Ang Mo Kio Avenue 3 and 4, resulted in both the car and the pedestrian ending up at a nearby HDB courtyard.
 The 60-year-old male pedestrian was taken unconscious to Tan Tock Seng Hospital. #sgnews #Singapore #Road #Accident #Car #Police ♬ original sound - AsiaOne

-The pedestrian was taken unconscious to Tan Tock Seng Hospital where he later died, the police said.
+Police told AsiaOne that the pedestrian was taken unconscious to Tan Tock Seng Hospital where he later died, adding that the 50-year-old male driver has been arrested for dangerous driving causing death.

-In response to queries from AsiaOne, the police said that the 50-year-old male driver is assisting with investigations.

 AsiaOne also understands that the driver was taken to the hospital in a separate ambulance, and that a woman exercising near the accident site was attended to by paramedics.